GandhiCloudLab/envizi-data-loading-temp/readme.md

 <img src="images/10-load-account-data12.png">

-3. Fill in details as below.
+3. Fill in the details as below.
 - Start Period : Enter the starting period of the data
 - End Period : Enter the ending period of the data
-- Distance Travelled :  Enter the distance travelled
+- Total Electricity :  Enter the total electricity value
 - Total Cost :  Enter the total cost

 4. Click on `Save` button.